esteemayo/react-ecommerce-store/README.md

 ## Overview

 This e-commerce store application allows users to browse and purchase products, manage their accounts, and track their orders.
 The application uses Vite for fast and efficient development, Axios for making HTTP requests, React Query for managing data fetching and caching, Styled Components for styling, React Router Dom for client-side routing, React Stripe checkout for payment processing, and Firebase for image upload.

+## Features

+- User authentication and authorization
+- Product browsing and purchasing
+- Order management and tracking
+- User account management
+- Payment processing using Stripe
+- Image upload using Firebase
+- Fast and efficient development using Vite
+- Data fetching and caching using React Query
+- Styling using Styled Components
+- Client-side routing using React Router Dom